matvign/batchrenamer/docs/documentation.md

             empty string, move to conflicts
         elif dest[0] == '.'
-            files should not start with ., move to conflicts elif dest[0] == '/'
+            files should not start with ., move to conflicts elif '/' in dest[0]
             files should not start with /, move to conflicts else
-            if dest exists and not in fileset add to conflicts[dest]
+            if dest exists and not in files found add to conflicts[dest]

-            else
+    if no errors
-                add src to renames[dest]
+        move to renames
 '''
 a file/dir not found by the file pattern will not be renamed, hence why it is immediately invalid. if a file exists and is in fileset, then we haven't encountered it yet and can be handled by our cases later.
 '''
 ```